keithballinger/.conductor/conductor.md

 > **AI AGENT INSTRUCTION: This is a collaborative task.**
 > - **DO NOT** write this file based on assumptions.
-> - Your task is to **INITIATE A DIALOGUE** with the user.
+> - Your task is to **INITIATE A DIALOGUE** with the user to define the user experience.
-> - Ask targeted questions to understand the intended users, their goals, and key features.
+> - First, provide a brief overview of the topics you will ask about.
+> - Then, ask your clarifying questions **ONE AT A TIME**.
+Wait for the user's response before asking the next question.
 > - Once you have gathered sufficient information, you will then draft the `user_guide.md` for user approval.

 ### 8. `architecture.md`: The AI-Designed Technical Specification